F1r3w477/my-tutorials/Valheim Dedicated VPS - HyperExpert/README.md

 echo "You can now close this terminal"
 ```

+First, enter `cd /home/steam/valheim` to go to your server folder.

-Replace using a text editor(anything from `vim`, `nano` etc, you can even download the file and reupload it:
+Next, modify `start_server.sh` using a text editor(anything from `vim`, `nano` etc, you can even download the file and reupload it:

 I used nano, to do this enter `nano start_server.sh` and use your arrow keys to navigate around to edit: